Bow varieties as symplectic reductions of $T^*(G/P)$: Definition of Bow Varieties

-If a handsaw quiver variety $HS(u_n,\cdots,u_1)$ satisfies $u_n\geq u_{n-1}\geq \cdots \geq u_1=0$, we will call it a \defn{good handsaw quiver variety}.
+If a handsaw quiver variety $HS(u_n,\cdots,u_1,u_0)$ satisfies $u_n\geq u_{n-1}\geq \cdots \geq u_1 \geq u_0=0$, we will call it a \defn{good handsaw quiver variety}.

-Every pointful bow variety in \cite{https://doi.org/10.48550/arxiv.2012.07814} is isomorphic to a bow variety representing by a separated diagram via the Hanany-Witten isomorphisms (see \cite[\S~3.3]{https://doi.org/10.48550/arxiv.2012.07814} and \cite[Proposition~7.1]{N17}).
-So, using our definition, we won't miss any pointful bow variety up to isomorphism.
+Every pointful bow variety in \cite{RimanyiShou:2020} is isomorphic to a bow variety representing by a separated diagram via the Hanany-Witten isomorphisms (see \cite[\S~3.3]{RimanyiShou:2020} and \cite[Proposition~7.1]{NakajimaTakayama:2017}).
+So, using the definition, we won't miss any pointful bow variety up to isomorphism.

-Our definitions of good and pointful bow varieties come from \cite[Assumption~2.4]{https://doi.org/10.48550/arxiv.2012.07814}.
+The definitions of good and pointful bow varieties come from \cite[Assumption~2.4]{RimanyiShou:2020}.
 Notice that there is a $\mathbb{C}^\times$ action on a handsaw variety for each $\mathbb{C}$ in the triangle.
 We add one more circle action with weight $1$ on $B_i$ and $b_i$ and weight $0$ on all other coordinates.
 This in all gives us a torus $\mathbb{T}=(\mathbb{C}^\times)^n$ acting on $HS(v_n,\cdots,v_1)$.
-By \cite[Proposition~4.9]{https://doi.org/10.48550/arxiv.2012.07814}, a bow variety in our definition has a torus fixed point if and only if it is a pointful bow variety.
-Good bow varieties are defined to be good because they can be realized as symplectic reductions of $T^*(GL_n/P)$ (as will be shown in \S~\ref{section2}).
+By \cite[Proposition~4.9]{RimanyiShou:2020}, a bow variety defined in this paper has a torus fixed point if and only if it is a pointful bow variety.
+Good bow varieties are defined to be good because they can be realized as symplectic reductions of $T^*(GL_N/P)$ for some $N$ and a parabolic subgroup $P$ (as will be shown in \S~\ref{section2}).

-\begin{remark} In \cite{https://doi.org/10.48550/arxiv.2012.07814}, a pointful bow variety (up to Hanany-Witten isomorphisms; see \cite[\S~2.6 and \S~3.3 ]{https://doi.org/10.48550/arxiv.2012.07814}) is determined by a row vector $\vec{r}=(r_1,\cdots,r_m)$ and a column vector $\vec{c}=(c_1,\cdots,c_n)$ such that there is a $\{0,1\}$ matrix of size $m\times n$ such that the sum of $i$th row is $r_i$ and the sum of the $j$th column is $c_j$.
+\begin{remark} In \cite{RimanyiShou:2020}, a pointful bow variety (up to Hanany-Witten isomorphisms; see \cite[\S~2.6 and \S~3.3 ]{RimanyiShou:2020}) is determined by a row vector $\vec{r}=(r_1,\cdots,r_m)$ and a column vector $\vec{c}=(c_1,\cdots,c_n)$ such that there is a $\{0,1\}$ matrix of size $m\times n$ such that the sum of $i$-th row is $r_i$ and the sum of the $j$-th column is $c_j$.
 In our language, it is of the form